mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 Without mind, you cannot do zazen.

+**Same person**: Okay.

 #### 1:15:12

 **Question**: Roshi.
 I think you told the story of Gensha several months ago.
 And at that time, you said that Gensha was fishing with his father, and his father fell in and drowned.
 And he couldn’t save him, and he felt very bad about it, and decided he wanted to be a monk, and then went to the monastery.
 And today you said that he experienced enlightenment at that time.

 **Katagiri**: Ah.
-I don’t think he felt bad; maybe according to common sense, he felt bad because his father died.
-But he felt something deeper: why does he have to die now, for stumbling on the boat?
+I don’t think he felt bad.
+Maybe according to common sense he felt bad because his father died, but he felt something deeper: why does he have to die now, for stumbling on the boat?
 Why?
-That is, maybe he really felt strongly the true picture of human life, based on [impermanence](glossary#impermanence), transiency.
-He tried to help.
-But in the history, well, some history says Gensha pushed his father into the water. *[He laughs.]* Well, I don’t think so, but maybe it is possible.
+That is, maybe he really felt strongly the true picture of human life based on [impermanence](glossary#impermanence), transiency.
+He tried to help, but in the history, well, some history says Gensha pushed his father into the water. *[He laughs.]* Well, I don’t think so, but maybe it is possible.
 Yes, it’s okay, I understand this – but it’s not necessary to think that; maybe someone added it to the story.
 Anyway, it was reality that his father all of a sudden fell into the water and drowned.
 He tried to help; he couldn’t.
-I think it was reality.
+I think that was reality.

 #### 1:17:17

-**Question**: Roshi? *[Unintelligible]* when so much mental stuff, but lots of emotion, and thought, and “I want to escape from zazen,” and too much uncomfortableness, and just everything, so that everything is just zipping around – so you feel like, *squeezed*. *[She laughs.]*
+**Question**: Roshi?
+[I wonder how to say this, but] when so much mental stuff, but lots of emotion, and thought, and “I want to escape from zazen,” and too much uncomfortableness, and just everything, so that everything is just zipping around – so you feel like, *squeezed*. *[She laughs.]*

 **Katagiri**: Yes.
-That is your life, don’t you think? *[He and others laugh.]* That’s why I told you, that is your life.
-“Zipping”, and squeezing ... *[Laughter.]* I understand.
+That is your life, don’t you think? *[He and others laugh.]* That’s why I told you, that is your life. *Zipping*, and squeezing ... *[Laughter.]* I understand.
 That’s nice, [don’t you think?] *[More laughter.]*

 **Same person**: *[After a moment:]* What do you do?